-Most administrative functions of the Village are performed by an appointed Clerk-Treasurer, who maintains an office in the Village Hall.
+The administrative functions of the Village are performed at the Village Hall by an appointed Administrator, Clerk and Treasurer.
 This is where information on public services and public records can be found.
 Maps are available detailing:

 - Parcel dimensions and locations

 The Village's ordinances and zoning code, minutes of Board meetings and municipal service contracts are also available for inspection.

 For information on property assessment records, such as year-built, square footage, recent sales, etc. the village assessor is available by phone, or by appointment to meet at the village hall.

 For information on zoning requirements, the zoning administrator is available by phone or by appointment to meet at the village hall.